kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 Prerequisites
 ==============================

-In this tutorial we will demonstrate installing the VOLTTRON platform at an Ubuntu 18.04.6 LTS (Bionic Beaver) Virtual machine.
+In this tutorial we will demonstrate installing the VOLTTRON platform at an `Ubuntu 20.04 LTS (Focal Fossa) Virtual machine <https://releases.ubuntu.com/20.04/>`_.
 In order to follow the tutorial the following are required

--   Linux OS image (e.g., Ubuntu 18.04.6)
+-   Linux OS image (e.g., Ubuntu 20.04)
 -   Virtualization software (e.g., VirtualBox, VMware)
 -   Internet accessibility
 -   sudo capability